Log in

 Shakedown

-This is the first on-the-water event of the year.
-This event provides an opportunity to verify your boat and gear are functioning.
-The Shakedown is traditionally Captained by the Vice Commodore.
+This event provides a second opportunity to verify your boat and gear are functioning.
+Often the Captain selects an on the water drill or safety discussion.
 Final call of the event is a pot luck dinner.

 Commissioning Day